Internet Sacred Text Archive: Contents

 The Internet Sacred Text Archive lists three general links, World Religions, Traditions, and Mysteries.
-The first leads to the texts of the Abrahamic religions, as well as secondary sources describing them.
-The second leads to indigenous religions, including transcriptions of oral myths.
-The third leads to Nostradamus's writings, descriptions of Atlantis, and pagan texts.
+The first leads to the texts of the Near Eastern religions (Zoroastrianism, Judaism, Christianity and Islam); to Eastern religions Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Taoism and Shinto; and to some modern developments Baháʼí and Mormonism, as well as secondary sources describing them.

+The second leads to Indigenous religions, including those of Africa, North, Central and South America and Polynesia, as well as Shamanism and transcriptions of oral myths.

+The third leads to miscellaneous works — Nostradamus's writings, descriptions of Atlantis, and pagan texts.

 The main page has a site map that is organized alphabetically.